top of page

 What Does a Photographer Actually Do?

+Photography is a blend of creativity, people skills, and problem-solving.
 Depending on the day, I might be photographing:

 • Couples and engagement sessions